Project case study

 K --> L[Risk Documentation Output]

-The basic architecture is simple and appropriate.
+The architecture is intentionally simple.

 The user interacts with Django views and forms.
 The application stores structured risk information in the database.
 Reports can then be generated from the same source data.